NYC parking ticket school is now in session

 When we were a couple of kids…”

-Who amongst us hasn’t heard this simple song with beautiful lyrics that make us nostalgic to go on line to find our 6th grade girl/boy friend?
-Now, fast forward to the chaotic heavy metal sounds of rush hour traffic in the city that never sleeps with a dizzying number of parking signs on gotcha poles.
+Who amongst us hasn’t enjoyed this simple song with beautiful lyrics that make us nostalgic to find our 6th-grade girl/boyfriend?
+Now, fast forward to the chaotic heavy metal sounds of rush hour traffic in the city that never sleeps with a dizzying number of parking rules on gotcha poles.

-A pro quarterback has 4 seconds to get rid of a ball before the pocket collapses and he is crushed by a relentless pass rush.
+A pro quarterback has 4 seconds to get rid of a ball before the pocket collapses, and a relentless pass rush crushes him.
 How much time does the driving public have to read 3 parking signs on a gotcha pole and decide whether parking is legal before being zapped by a warriors scanner?

 Here are some of the recent results from our parking ticket polls